Hydrogen core network

 Key data of the approved hydrogen core network

 The total length of the approved core network is 9,040 km.
-The core network consists mainly of converted natural gas pipelines (approx. 60%).
+The core network consists mainly of converted natural gas pipelines (around 60%).
 The investment costs amount to € 18.9 billion.
 The feed-in and exit capacities amount to around 101 GW and 87 GW respectively.
 In addition to the TSO measures, infrastructure from ten DSO core network operators was also approved (468 km).

 The core grid meets the targets set out in the EnWG for a Germany-wide, expandable, efficient, climate-friendly and rapidly realizable hydrogen grid by the target year 2032.
 In order to create more flexibility in the implementation of the projects, the EnWG also provides for the possibility of deferring individual approved core grid measures if certain measures only prove necessary at a later date up to 2037.